Omycron83/Notes/Temp/Vorschrieb.md

-Taking all the these aspects into account, I can't fully agree with either side, but would rather ...\
+Taking all the these aspects into account, I can't fully agree with either side, but would rather propose...\

 ## Discussion: